French Revolution Quotes and Those Who Said Them

-The French Revolution was a tumultuous ten-year period that forever changed France.
+The French Revolution was a tumultuous ten-year period that lasted from approximately 5 May 1789 to 9 November 1799 and forever changed France.
 Those people who experienced these tumultuous times saw monumental social and political change.
-It also ultimately created the Emperor Napoleon and did away with the ancien régime beheading its leader Louis XVI.
-The words of some of the people involved in the French Revolution and the drastic changes, are provided below:
+It also ultimately created the Emperor Napoleon and did away with the ancien régime beheading its leader Louis XVI on 21 January 1793.
+To further understand this period, I have provided French Revolution quotes from some of the people involved at the time:

 Non sire, ce n’est pas une révolte, c’est une révolution.